The Blind Spot in Luxury Travel 2025 — Why The Greatest Assist Is Uniquely Designed for Luxury Solo Travelers

 Solo By Design

-The industry’s outdated pricing logic still dismisses solo travelers as less “valuable” or “cost-efficient,” blind to the truth that they pay a premium—both financially and intentionally.
-Even in 2025, the travel industry annoyingly clings to double occupancy as its default, commonly tacking on single supplements as a penalty for choosing solitude, all rooted in the flawed notion that indulgence demands company.
-Then there's the lazily stripped-down couple’s itineraries or repackaged group tours that are practically an insult those who unapologetically choose themselves.
-So when solo travelers engage, they are silently overcharged in addition to being awkwardly forced into spaces and experiences never considered for one.
-The message is unequivocal: one-size-fits-all is extinct.
+The industry's outdated pricing logic still dismisses solo travelers as less "valuable" or "cost-efficient," blind to the truth that they pay a premium—both financially and intentionally.
+Even in 2025, the travel industry clings to double occupancy as its default, tacking on single supplements as a penalty for choosing solitude, rooted in the flawed notion that indulgence demands company.

 The Travel Industry Keeps Getting Solo Luxury Travel Wrong